 And yet, even people who trust their intuition in many areas seem to forget about it or lose trust in it when it comes to decisions related to their livelihood.
 Survival worries get in the way, gulp.

 How do we find a balance between using this great inner resource and feeling safe as we move ahead?

 I’ll explain a little about how it works for me and why I trust it for my business too, but not blindly.
 I found a safe way to do it.
-But first a little background so we’re on the same page.
+But first some definitions about intuition, so we’re on the same page.

 What Is Intuition?
 It’s Worth a Fresh Look.

 You know that feeling…when you just… Know.
 It comes over you in some inexplicable way.
 You don’t know how you know, but you just know.
 Or you have an inkling that keeps trying to get your attention.

 That’s what I mean by intuition.
 It’s the sometimes quiet, and sometimes loud, signals inside us that say “Yes, do it,” or “No, don’t.”

 Despite this inner compass built in to all of us, we all can get caught spinning, weighing our options, in the reasoning part of our mind.
 This spinning/overthinking can drive us crazy and keep us stuck for years, in the wrong careers,wrong relationships, or stuckness in anything.